Understanding Pneumococcal Disease; Study Sheds Light on Transmission Dynamics

 “We think these findings might suggest that the virus allows less virulent bacterial strains to cause pneumonia, which might undermine the impact of the vaccine,” Weinberger said.
 “Future work will focus on the how viral infections might shape the impacts of pneumococcal disease in different risk groups.”

-This Article was submitted by Denise L Meyer, on Thursday, December 19, 2013.
+This article was submitted by Denise L Meyer on December 19, 2013.